flashrides26/FlashRides-OS-2.0/01 Governance/10 Constitution/INDEX.md

 7. Guiding Principles
 8. Governance Framework

-This sequence progresses from organizational identity to organizational governance.
+This sequence progresses from constitutional orientation through organizational identity and finally to constitutional governance.

 ---

-# 4. Constitutional Relationships
+# 5. Constitutional Relationships

-The Constitution serves as the highest level of organizational governance within FlashRides OS.
+The Constitution serves as the highest level of organizational authority within FlashRides OS.

-All subordinate repository sections shall align with the constitutional principles established in this section.
+All subordinate repository sections shall operate in accordance with the constitutional principles established within this section.

-The Constitution provides organizational direction but does not prescribe detailed operational, technical, or administrative requirements.
+The Constitution establishes enduring organizational authority while delegating operational, technical, and administrative requirements to subordinate repository sections.

 ---

-# 5. Related Repository Artifacts
+# 6. Related Repository Artifacts

 This section is supported by: